-A few days ago, I met the cutest, fluffiest and odd-looking animal – the Philippine tarsier.
-Have you ever heard of them?
+A few days ago, I met the cutest, fluffiest and odd-looking animal – the Bohol tarsier.
+Have you ever heard of it?
 I hadn’t, but as soon as I did, I immediately put Bohol on our itinerary for the Philippines!

 This post contains referral links for products I love.
 Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
 Thank you for your support ♡ Learn more

 The Philippine Tarsier is a small, nocturnal primate found in the islands of Bohol, Samar and Leyte of the Philippines.

 It’s not a monkey, but it is one of the world’s smallest primates.
 And with a body length of only about 85 to 160 mm (which is about the size of my fist), they’re the 2nd smallest primate in the world.
 That makes them difficult to spot up in the trees.
 Plus, their soft creamy fur make it blend easily into its preferred habitat – dense forests with plenty of leaves and trees!

 Despite its small size, the Bohol tarsier has huge eyes which have evolved to give it excellent vision in dim light.
 This shy creature has long slender limbs that are perfect for climbing trees and leaping from branch to branch.

 The tarsiers are so adorable, but also really weird-looking with their bat ears, rat tales, frog fingers and toes and extremely huge eyes.

 While we were there, we learned that they are able to turn their heads 180 degrees and that they can jump 40 times more than their own weight!
 Quite impressive.

 Read next: Things to do in Panglao, Philippines.

 The Philippine tarsier is an endangered species due to several major threats.
 These include: